 Honors include a NEW YORK FOUNDATION FOR THE ARTS POETRY FELLOWSHIP, SHERWOOD ANDERSON FICTION PRIZE, inclusion on PENNSYLVANIA CENTER FOR THE BOOK'S LITERARY MAP, POETS OUT LOUD FINALS JUDGE, and a National Endowment for the Arts WritersCorps Artist Residency.

-She has given readings and presented workshops at venues across the country such as American Labor Museum, Associated Writing Programs, Italian American Studies Association, New York University's Casa Italiana, New Jersey Library Association, New York Public Library, Northeastern University, Oregon State University’s Water Institute, PEN American Writing Institute, Pennsylvania State University, Working Class Studies Association, State University of New York, and University of Pittsburgh.
+She has given readings and presented workshops at venues across the country such as the PITTSBURGH CITY STEPS SYMPOSIUM, American Labor Museum, Associated Writing Programs, Italian American Studies Association, New York University's Casa Italiana, New Jersey Library Association, New York Public Library, Northeastern University, Oregon State University’s Water Institute, PEN American Writing Institute, Pennsylvania State University, Working Class Studies Association, State University of New York, and University of Pittsburgh.

 Corso has taught writing in the community with the National Endowment for the Arts WritersCorps, the National Writer’s Union’s New York Local, and in graduate MFA programs as a writer-in-residence at Western Connecticut State University and lecturer at Chatham University.
 She currently teaches in the Department of Languages and Literature at TOURO COLLEGE AND UNIVERSITY SYSTEM.